sh1v-max/Learning_HTML-CSS/03_HTML-Inline-vs-Block-element/Readme.md

-# Inline and block Elementss in HTML
+# Inline and block Elements in HTML

 ## Block Elements
 A block-level element always starts on a new line, and the browsers automatically add some space (a margin) before and after the element.